vapi4k/vapi4k/vapi4k-docs/topics/ToolsAndFunctions.md

 ### ManualTool

-A `manualTool()` describes a function where the implementation is within the Vapi4k DSL.
+A `manualTool()` describes a function whose implementation is within the Vapi4k DSL.
 The parameters are manually extracted from the `args` JsonElement, which is the JSON object included in the LLM request.
 A `manualTool()` is not associated with a specific Kotlin object.